-- Avoid lifting heavy objects and doing stressful activities that will apply pressure on the womb.
+- Avoid lifting heavy objects and doing stressful activities that will pressure the womb.

-- Stay away from spicy, oily and fatty food to keep away from digestion troubles.
+- Stay away from spicy, oily and fatty food to avoid digestion troubles.

 - Wear loose-fitting clothes and a comfortable bra.

-- Wear comfortable footwear which are flat and do not put any pressure on your feet, and consequently, your back.
+- Wear flat, comfortable footwear that does not put any kind of pressure on your feet or the back.

 - Quit smoking, alcohol and drugs entirely to ensure your baby’s good health.